amahury/amahury.github.io/_posts/2026-09-26-SAIFR-school-of-theoretical-ecology-and-the-physics-of-life-2026.md

 toc: true
 math: false
 mermaid: false
-description: The International Centre for Theoretical Physics together with the South American Institute for Fundamental Research are organizing the Hands-on Minicourse on Fundamentals of Biological Physics at São Paulo, Brazil.
+description: The International Centre for Theoretical Physics together with the South American Institute for Fundamental Research are organizing the School of Theoretical Ecology and the Physics of Life  (Upscaling Biodiversity in a Changing World) at São Paulo, Brazil.
 alpez:
   name: Amahury J. L. Diaz
   twitter: amahury0